Google Analytics Tracks Everything.Privacy Laws Track Back.

 The friction of compliance started outweighing the insight I was getting.

 That's when I started looking at alternatives.
-Tools like Plausible and Fathom give you enough to make decisions without the consent banner theater.
+Tools like Plausible and Fathom give you enough to make decisions without the consent-banner theater.

-The trade-off is real though.
+The trade-off is real, though.
 You lose some granular attribution and audience segmentation.

-But if you're making decisions based on traffic sources, conversion rates, and top pages, you get that.
+But if you're making decisions based on traffic sources, conversion rates, and top pages, a privacy-first tool covers that.
 What you don't get is the compliance headache.